taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 **DEFER:** Player A makes any other move without taking the pair.
 We need to consider what happens to the pair $(\alpha, \beta)$ during and after A's move.
 There are three cases:

-*Case 1 — A plays a 0-move (pass).* A flips two already-known, non-matching cards.
+*Case 1: A plays a 0-move (pass).* A flips two already-known, non-matching cards.
 No new information enters memory, so no eviction occurs.
 The pair $(\alpha, \beta)$ survives in the shared memory.
 The turn passes to B, who sees the pair and (by the same dominance argument) takes it.
 A's payoff: $-1 - e_{n-1,\, k'}$ for some $k'$.

-*Case 2 — A plays a 1-move or 2-move, and the pair survives in memory.* The new card(s) A flipped caused evictions, but neither $\alpha$ nor $\beta$ was the least recently used entry.
+*Case 2: A plays a 1-move or 2-move, and the pair survives in memory.* The new card(s) A flipped caused evictions, but neither $\alpha$ nor $\beta$ was the least recently used entry.
 The pair survives.
 When B's turn comes, B sees the pair and takes it.
 Same payoff as Case 1.

-*Case 3 — A plays a 1-move or 2-move, and one or both pair cards get evicted.* This is the subtle case.
+*Case 3: A plays a 1-move or 2-move, and one or both pair cards get evicted.* This is the subtle case.
 When memory is full ($k = M$) and A flips a new card, the LRU entry is evicted from *both players'* memories.
 If $\alpha$ or $\beta$ happens to be the oldest entry, it gets pushed out.
-Now the pair is partially or fully forgotten, neither player can take it until the evicted card is rediscovered by chance.
+Now the pair is partially or fully forgotten, and neither player can take it until the evicted card is rediscovered by chance.
 A gave up a guaranteed $+1$ and got a strictly worse board state: same $n$ (the pair is still physically on the board) but lower effective $k$ (known information was destroyed).

-In Cases 1–2, A's payoff from DEFER is at most $0$ (mutual stalemate) or $-1 - e_{n-1,\, k'}$ (B takes the pair).
-In Case 3, A's payoff is even worse: A destroyed a guaranteed point's worth of information.
-In all cases, TAKE gives $V_{\text{take}} = 1 + e_{n-1,\, k-2}$.
+In the best case for DEFER (Case 3), the pair is forgotten and A merely forfeits the guaranteed point: the pair remains on the board but will only be scored when rediscovered by chance, roughly a coin flip between the two players.
+In the worst case for DEFER (Cases 1–2), B takes the pair and A suffers a 2-point swing.
+Either way, TAKE gives $V_{\text{take}} = 1 + e_{n-1,\, k-2}$.
 Since the computed exact values (via the DP below) confirm $1 + e_{n-1,\, k-2} > 0$ for all relevant states (verifiable by inspection of the value tables), TAKE strictly dominates DEFER in every case. $\square$

 **Remark.** This proof *requires* shared memory.
 The crucial step is "Player B also knows about this pair."
 If players had private, unobservable memories, Player A could know a pair that Player B doesn't.
 Holding it in reserve, passing while secretly knowing a pair, could then be genuinely strategic, because B can't steal what B doesn't know about.
 The private-memory case is an interesting open problem, and likely requires game-theoretic tools for incomplete information (Bayesian Nash equilibria rather than backward induction).